briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

-        5. _(e)_ In accordance with a ballot issue, regarding S corporation language, approved by the voters in the election on November 2, 2004, a shareholder’s share of net profits of an S corporation are taxable to the Municipality to the extent such shares would be so allocated or apportioned to this state.
+        5. _(e)_ In accordance with a ballot issue, regarding S corporation language, approved by the voters in the election on November 2, 2004, a shareholder's share of net profits of an S corporation are taxable to the Municipality to the extent such shares would be so allocated or apportioned to this state.